-You believe you have purchased enough water, food, medical supplies, medicine and firearms to survive many different disasters.
+You believe you have purchased enough water, food, medical supplies, and firearms to survive many different disasters.
 You also realize that you are not as young as you use to be.

 Another factor is, you have worked all of your life to build your home the way you want it.
 You have accumulated many personal possessions that both have monetary value and sentimental value.

-Do you pack up a few necessities in your vehicle and leave all of your belongings and disaster preparation in your home?
+Do you pack up a few necessities in your vehicle and leave all of your belongings and disaster preparations in your home?
 Do you leave your home praying that looters do not break into your home and take what you have worked all of your life for, including all of your survival equipment and food?

 Another question is, can you leave?
 Are you sick or have a disability that will not let you leave your home?
 Would leaving your home cause you enough stress to worsen your medical problems?